AlxcNL/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 # Access Control
 Access control is the process of defining **who** can access **which data** and **what actions** they are allowed to perform.
-The goal is to ensure that sensitive information is only available to authorized users, while minimizing the risk of misuse or data leaks.
+The goal is to ensure that sensitive information is only available to authorized parties, while minimizing the risk of misuse or data leaks.

 In databases, access control is typically implemented using **roles** and **permissions**.
-Roles reflect responsibilities within an organization (e.g., application user, HR administrator, database administrator) and are mapped to the privileges needed for those responsibilities.
-By designing access rights carefully, we can apply the principle of *least privilege*: users and applications only get the minimum rights required to perform their tasks.
+Roles reflect responsibilities within an organization (e.g., application service, HR administrator, database administrator) and are mapped to the privileges needed for those responsibilities.
+By designing access rights according to the principle of *least privilege*, users and applications receive only the minimum permissions needed to perform their tasks.

+Database roles are service identities used by application processes to authenticate to the database (e.g. PostgreSQL); they are not mapped one-to-one to the application’s end-user accounts.
+End-user authorization is handled in the application layer and/or via database features such as Row-Level Security (RLS).

 ## Vertical Partitioning